Regions and Zones

-Data is transferred between regions at the Internet data transfer rate.
+Data is transferred between regions at the Internet data transfer speed.

 Zones are isolated region segments hosted on separate racks and equipment.

 All network resources in a region are public.
-We haven’t put any limits on local network connections for servers in different zones.
+We haven’t put any restrictions on connecting servers in different zones in a local network.

 When launching a virtual machine, you must choose an available zone, otherwise a zone with available resources will be assigned automatically.

 Limits may eventually be set on the number of resources that can be rented in each zone.
-Zones and their resources may also be unavailable to new clients and not all zones in a region may be available for your account.
+Not all zones and regions may be available to your account.